Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Next up, you have to look into other factors such as the model.
 There are various models you can use for your home, glacier, plain, or simply tank-like.
 But since you also want to capture biogas for your home use, one with a gas holder is best.
 The gasholder will be able to move up and down efficiently inside the digester.

 Check the tank you choose to ensure it has a water seal between the digester and gas holder, just for safety reasons.
-Now because a bio-digester has three chambers, get your three tanks together, all with excellent quality and resistance to weather conditions and let's move to the next step.
+Now because a biodigester has three chambers, get your three tanks together, all with excellent quality and resistance to weather conditions, and let's move to the next step.

-Step 2: Gathering Additional Materials Required
+Step 2: Gather Additional Materials

 For the entire construction, you will need other materials including;